 B. After the interview, and after reviewing all other required materials (as stated on the application form), the Director will make the decision whether or not to admit the student(s).
 Placement testing will be held at the School.

 C. The Director will then notify the parents verbally or with a letter of acceptance.

 D. All financial arrangements between the family and the school must be understood before an admission is considered final.
-A signed financial agreement must be submitted with the application.
+A signed financial agreement is required annually and may be obtained through the office.

 II.
 Admission Requirements for the Student: